 God is holy.
 We are sinful.

-God, the holy, righteous, sovereign ruler of all, created this world and all that is in it for his glory.
-Man, as created in God’s image, was given a unique role, being able to have fellowship with a personal God, to love, serve, and enjoy Him.
-But because of man’s rebellion against God, because of our sin, that fellowship was separated and it affected all of creation.
-And because of that first act of disobedience, we all are born into sin (Genesis 1-3, Romans 5:12-19).
+The Triune God—the blessed, holy, righteous, eternal, sovereign ruler of all—created this world and all that is in it for his glory.
+Man, as created in God’s image, was given a unique role, being able to have fellowship with this personal God.
+We were created in the image of God to know, love, obey, and enjoy him forever, flourishing under his righteous rule.
+But our first parents disobeyed God and willfully rebelled against him.
+As a result of this sin, man’s fellowship with God was broken and it affected all of creation.
+And because we are all descended from Adam, we are all born into sin and bear his corruption (Genesis 1-3; Romans 5:12-19).

 God is just.
 We deserve death.